 Understanding what the commercial condo policy covers, versus your personal condo policy, is one of the most critical things you need to understand as a unit owner.
 If there are any grey areas for you, clarify it before you buy.

 2. Contents: Any of the personal or specialty property inside your unit must be insured under your personal condo policy.
-This includes furniture, high-value jewelry (such as engagement rings), electronics, household goods, clothing, etc. Most policies will protect your contents against water damage, as well as other types of loss.
+This includes furniture, insurance for high-value jewellery (such as engagement rings), electronics, household goods, clothing, etc. Most policies will protect your contents against water damage, as well as other types of loss.
 Policies usually permit you to choose a limit that starts at about $20,000 and goes as high as you may need (for example, to also cover expensive artwork or special kitchen equipment).

 4. Your locker: Even though it’s not inside your unit, your locker is considered a part of your personally insurable property so tell your insurer that you have a locker in order to get it covered for theft.

 5. Special insurance assessments: Condo owners dread these two words: special assessment.
 Poorly managed condo finances can cause a shortfall when it’s time to replace the shingles on the building or do an entire re-roof.
 One owner may have smoked in bed and caused a fire that damaged the majority of the building.
 These types of incidents—where the condo’s corporate insurance policy or financial practices don’t cover all the costs—mean the corporation can pass an assessment to each unit owner.
-These assessments can run into the thousands of dollars and be financially devastating.
+These assessments can be financially devastating.
 Even if you sell your unit, you have to disclose the special assessment.
 As a unit owner, it’s essential that you protect yourself against insurance-related assessments by having the right personal condo policy.

 6. Theft: This item is strongly linked to the contents aspect of your personal policy.
 Generally, the risk of theft is not that high in condos because of condo security services like security guards and cameras as well as key fobs required to access elevators and common areas.
 However, your personal policy will protect you from thefts that occur in your unit.